Overview

 Airport Lounge Access

-The Aventura Gold Visa includes a Visa Airport Companion membership with 4 complimentary lounge visits per year at 1,200+ lounges globally through the Visa Airport Companion Program.
+The Aventura Gold Visa includes a Visa Airport Companion membership with 4 complimentary lounge visits at 1,200+ lounges globally through the Visa Airport Companion Program.
 Each visit typically costs $40–$70 USD separately, so 4 visits represent approximately $220–$380 CAD in annual value.

 This is the same lounge access as the Aventura Visa Infinite — and it's remarkable for a card with a $15K income requirement.
 Most cards offering lounge access require $60K+ income.